-Foster care takes vulnerable and at-risk pets out of the shelter and places them into caring homes, allowing them time to grow and become healthy so they can be adopted into a forever home.
+Foster care takes vulnerable and at-risk pets out of Austin Animal Center and places them into temporary homes.

 Come to the Animal Center to look for your lost pet as soon as possible.
 Due to the large number of animals, some may be held for only three days after intake.
 It is recommended you visit the shelter at least every other day to check for your lost pet.